mongodb/docs/source/includes/considerations-backup-agent-install.rst

 MongoDB Requirements
 ++++++++++++++++++++

-MMS only supports backing up replica sets and sharded cluster, and does *not* support backing up standalone instances.
+|mms| only supports backing up replica sets and sharded cluster, and
+does *not* support backing up standalone instances.

-MMS only supports backup for replica sets that run MongoDB 2.0 or later.
+|mms| only supports backup for replica sets that run MongoDB 2.0 or
+later.

-MMS only supports backup for sharded clusters that run MongoDB 2.4 or later.
+|mms| only supports backup for sharded clusters that run MongoDB 2.4 or
+later.

 .. only:: classic